Genesis Querales

 Vision

 The vision is a focused mobile experience that keeps the vibe but adds clarity and continuity so people can start fast, feel progress, and come back.
 Principles: momentum over friction, calm UI, inclusive by default, and community that motivates without noise.
 Success looks like shorter time-to-first-class, higher completion, and better weekly retention measured in real usage.
+I designed a mobile activity dashboard that surfaces daily/weekly stats (calories, minutes, heart rate) and class history so users can quickly understand progress and stay consistent.

 Experience